Cortical-interactome/scLRSomatoDev/README.md

 <br>

 ### 🚀 Try a lite version of scLRSomatoDev Online!

-> [!WARNING]
-> The server hosting both the website and the Lite version is currently unavailable.
-We are actively working to restore access as soon as possible.
->
-> In the meantime, you can still try the app by following the installation instructions provided in this README, the [documentation website](https://cortical-interactome.github.io/scLRSomatoDev-Docs/Installation/), and our [YouTube tutorials](https://www.youtube.com/playlist?list=PLyfGSyn6Q6UY82ccuHRZQmRchVx6DskfJ).

 Explore a lite, feature-focused version of our app directly in your browser—no installation required.